 Experience is often a brutal teacher.
-It is like the gorgons blood that heals or kills, but initiation can be transformative.
+It is like the gorgons’ blood, that heals or kills, but initiation can be transformative.
 It can help us move into a new stage of life.
 Young love can also be transformative, with some of the greatest lessons seemingly coming from unsuccessful love.
 This is seen in the story of the Mermaid.
-She gives up who she truly is in the hope that the prince would love her, but as she found out, for true love to blossom, looks are not enough.
+She gives up who she truly is, in the hope that the Prince would love her but, as she found out, for true love to blossom, looks are not enough.

-Had she been able to sing, for singing, and sacred songs, have long been associated with creation.
-From the voice of the Holy Spirit, to the Hindu Om which created the universe.
-Maybe, just maybe, if she had retained the gift to, symbolically, speak and sing, the prince may have come to know the real her.
+Had she only been able still to sing, for singing, and sacred songs, have long been associated with creation, from the voice of the Holy Spirit, to the Hindu Om, which created the universe.
+Maybe, just maybe, if she had retained the gift, symbolically, to speak and sing, the Prince may have come to know the real her.
 Perhaps they would have fallen in love, because its roots were infatuation.
-Sadly though, as it is often the way, things just do not work out.
-No matter how much we wish they would.
+Sadly, though, as it is often the way, things just do not work out, no matter how much we wish they would.

-Hans Christian Andersen wrote the story of the Mermaid in the 19th century.
-At a time when equality did not exist, but the belief that some human beings did not have souls, did.
+Hans Christian Andersen wrote the story of the Mermaid in the 19th century, at a time when equality did not exist, but the belief that some human beings did not have souls, did.
 The kernel of his stories speak of love and kindness, despite their sad reality.
-He knew life was hard and so he asks us, how can we live in this inhospitable world without love and kindness?
-For without connection, surely comes addiction, and then we stumble off to look for healing, looking to others, indeed anyone who isn’t ourselves.
+He knew life was hard, and so he asks us, how can we live in this inhospitable world without love and kindness?
+For, without connection, surely comes addiction, and then we stumble off to look for healing, looking to others, indeed, to anyone who isn”t ourselves.

-Here again we see that the medicine we need is what the ancient Greeks termed Philautia, self-compassion, or love for the self, and Agape, which is the selfless love for others that enriches life.
-Ironically it was Eros, or sexual passion that was most feared because the Greeks didn’t like being out of control.
-Eros here can be seen as the infamous “apple of discord.”
-The love that brings desire and harmony, as well as destructive jealousy and misery.
+Here, again, we see that the medicine we need is what the ancient Greeks termed Philautia, self-compassion, or love for the self, and Agape, which is the selfless love for others that enriches life.
+Ironically, it was Eros, or sexual passion, that was most feared, because the Greeks didn”t like being out of control.
+Eros, here, can be seen as the infamous “apple of discord”, the love that brings desire and harmony, as well as destructive jealousy and misery.

 In Provence, we return once more to the Troubadours, a small group who had accepted the cult of amor from the Moorish tarab-adors.
 They also followed in the footsteps of the mystics of Egypt, and the Chaldean sages.
 They knew the importance of an “educated heart”.
 The Taoists called it the seat of understanding, while the Egyptians called it the “intelligence of the heart”.
 This intelligence allowed the Egyptian priests to see “inside” of the world, and what they saw was the natural state of all things, that of cosmic harmony.